lebull/musings/interviews/amazon_realistic_questions.md

 LADI
 Automatic Documents
+PrePost

 ## 20. Describe a time when you anticipated potential problems and developed preventive measures.

 Podcasts:  Potentially confusion UI

-Starting at Univar with lack of documentation
+Starting at Univar with lack of documentation (May be a bad time for this one)

 ## 21. Describe a situation in which you found a creative way to overcome an obstacle.